- Investigation and review of medical malpractice claims

 The Indiana Medical Malpractice Act.

 Medical malpractice lawsuits in Indiana are controlled by the Indiana Medical Malpractice Act.
 Under the Act, all medical malpractice claims must be reviewed by a medical review panel before the claim can be filed in court.
 This process is begun when the plaintiff files a “proposed medical malpractice complaint” with the Indiana Department of Insurance.
-The Department notifies the defendant-doctor or other healthcare provider and the defendant’s insurance carrier of the proposed claim.
+The Department notifies the defendant-doctor, dentist or other healthcare provider and the defendant’s insurance carrier of the proposed claim.
 A defense attorney is hired by the insurance company to defend the claim.

 The parties then form the medical review panel.
 The patient selects one doctor to serve on the medical review panel.
 The defendant selects a second doctor to serve on the panel.
 Those two doctors then pick a third member of the panel.
 An attorney serves as a non-voting chairman of the panel.
 The parties then have the right to take depositions or ask questions of the other side.
 The parties prepare medical malpractice submissions.
 These are booklets in which the parties describe their cases.
 The submissions may contain medical records, statements from the parties, depositions, expert reports, medical text, medical journal articles, etc.